 Evidence and gap map – where do we need to know more to improve out-of-home care services for children?

 To help improve foster care, residential care, and other types of out-of-home care, CEI has developed an evidence and gap map for the NSW Department of Family and Community Services.

-EGMs provide visual overviews of existing evidence and help to pinpoint any gaps in knowledge.
-For this project, the EGM specifically explores existing and missing evidence for effective out-of-home care services.
+Evidence and gap maps provide visual overviews of existing evidence and help to highlight any gaps in knowledge.

 For this project, the evidence and gap map specifically explored existing and missing evidence for out-of-home care services.

 This map presents an overview of current best evidence on the impact of different types of out-of-home care on a broad range of child and youth outcomes, including safety, permanency, health and wellbeing.

 We worked closely with the University of Melbourne’s School of Health Sciences to develop the evidence and gap map.